 Today is the wrong day for commemorating the Holocaust.
-The United Nations first adopted an International Holocaust Remembrance Day on January 27th in 2005; Silvan Shalom, then Israel’s Foreign Minister, championed this much overdue initiative.
+The United Nations first adopted an International Holocaust Remembrance Day (IHRD) on January 27th in 2005; Dan Gillerman, then Israel’s Ambassador to the U.N., championed this much overdue initiative.
 The date of January 27th was chosen to commemorate the liberation of Auschwitz, in order to honor the Allied efforts on behalf of the Jews.
-And that is precisely what’s wrong with this date; before the liberation, there was apathy, insensitivity and abject failure.
+And that is precisely what’s wrong with this date; before the liberation, all the Allies had shown was apathy, insensitivity and abject failure.

-Larry Weinberg, who was a past President of AIPAC, tells of his experience as an American GI during World War II.
+Larry Weinberg, a past President of AIPAC, tells of his experience as an American GI during World War II.
 Larry was asked to meet with a Jewish member of the resistance who had been hiding in the forest.
 Larry proudly explained to the man that he was a Jewish soldier, and had come to liberate him.
-The man spit in Larry’s face and shouted: ‘You came too late!’.
+The man spit in Larry’s face and shouted: ‘You came too late!.
 The Allies did too little, too late, to help Jews in Nazi-controlled territories.
-If we are going to choose a date to mark the international response to the Holocaust, it should commemorate one of the conferences and meetings when the world refused to act, and chose to look on while Germany murdered Jew after Jew.
+A more fitting date to mark the international response to the Holocaust, would commemorate one of the conferences of inaction, when the international community refused to act while Germany murdered Jew after Jew.

 The genocide of six million required the complicity of the entire world.
 Even the Allies, who were fighting for the cause of freedom, did next to nothing to save the Jews.
 And this raises one of the most painful questions about the Holocaust: where was man?